hpyhacking/openwerewolves/README.md

-# Open Werewolves Game Server
+# Who Is Spy Game